-Fewer Completions Activity Makes It Difficult For Oil States International
+Fewer Completions Activity Makes It Difficult For Oil States International (NYSE:OIS)

 One of the critical aspects of the company's strategy is to expand backlog in the Offshore/Manufactured Products segment.
 However, the backlog growth halted in the past two quarters until Q1 2020.
 In Q1, it decreased by 5% compared to Q4 2019, while year-over-year, it was still higher by 14%.
 The book-to-bill ratio improved marginally to 1.0X compared to 0.9x a quarter ago.
 A falling backlog typically indicates a decline in revenue growth in the future.

 In FY2020, the company sees opportunities in subsea, floating and fixed platform systems, military and wind energy, and drilling activity from some of its international clients.
-However, the current demand loss and the low-level of energy prices will keep growth stranded and protract any potential recovery.
+However, the current demand loss and the low level of energy prices will keep growth stranded and protract any potential recovery.

 Well Site Services: Analyzing The Performance And Outlook

 The Well Site Services segment was moderately affected in Q1.
-Quarter-over-quarter, revenues declined by 5% in Q1.
+Quarter over quarter, revenues declined by 5% in Q1.
 The segment EBITDA margin, however, improved to 13.7% versus 10.1% a quarter earlier due to an increased share of higher-margin products in the revenue mix and lower cost following various cost reduction measures.
 The Well Site Services segment accounted for ~40% of the company's Q1 2020 revenues.

 However, with a sharp fall in drilling activity, a reduced frac spread count, and upstream energy companies' dwindling capex budget, the margin is very likely to deteriorate in Q2.
 Sensing the ensuing fall, the company had already reduced its exposure in the Permian from 34 marketed rigs to nine and started serving the upstream customers in the Rocky Mountain region with the existing assets.
 In 2019, it consolidated 19% of its North American operating locations and reduced headcount in the Completion Services business by 20%.
 The company estimates that it will not gain substantially from selling the nine rigs operating in the Permian, and hence will likely continue with them.
 It can, however, evaluate returns from other assets in North America and can exit the business if the returns are not adequate.